Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

-If you're breastfeeding and concerned about blocked milk ducts, try not to worry.
-There're a few ways to relieve them!
-This guide is here to help you understand what causes clogged milk ducts and to help you know how to cure them.
+If you're breastfeeding and concerned about blocked milk ducts, try not to worry, there're a few ways to relieve them!
+This guide is here to help you understand what causes blocked milk ducts and to let you know what you can do about them.

-A clogged duct is unlikely to fix itself without intervention.
-Luckily, there are a few techniques you can try to unclog milk ducts and relieve the pain they cause.
-These include:
+First and foremost, you must get plenty of rest, eat well, and stay hydrated, even if you're feeling under the weather.
+A clogged duct is unlikely to fix itself without intervention, but there are a few techniques you can try to unclog milk ducts and relieve the pain they cause.

 The symptoms of mastitis are:

 Yes, pumping more often, alongside maintaining your usual breastfeeding schedule, can help relieve clogged ducts.
-Expressing breast milk encourages it to flow, which can in turn help remove the blockage.
+Expressing breast milk encourages it to flow, which can help to remove the blockage.

 Yes, ibuprofen or paracetamol are safe to take while breastfeeding and can help to reduce inflammation and manage pain.